Hepatitis C Virus Infection

 - Go to the nearest hospital emergency department immediately for care

-Is hepatitis C infection curable?
+Is hepatitis C virus curable?

 See the following HealthLinkBC Files for more information:

-- HealthLinkBC File #12d Inactivated Influenza (Flu) Vaccine
+- HealthLinkBC File #12d Inactivated influenza (flu) vaccine

-- HealthLinkBC File #25a Hepatitis B Vaccine
+- HealthLinkBC File #25a Hepatitis B vaccine

-- HealthLinkBC File #33 Hepatitis A Vaccine
+- HealthLinkBC File #33 Hepatitis A vaccine

-- HealthLinkBC File #62b Pneumococcal Polysaccharide Vaccine
+- HealthLinkBC File #62b Pneumococcal polysaccharide vaccine

-For more information on hepatitis C, visit Hepatitis Education Canada https://hepatitiseducation.med.ubc.ca/
+For more information on hepatitis C: